BaseDesign/craft-instagram/README.md

 Some things to do, and ideas for potential features:

 * Generate the first long-lived access token from the App ID and App Secret.

+* Cache requests in order to reduce Guzzle usage.

 Brought to you by [Base Design](https://www.basedesign.com)